- Must visit

 Discover the best of Monaco - Monte-Carlo — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Monaco - Monte-Carlo trip today.

-Crisp fried pastry filled with Swiss chard, ricotta, leek, and herbs.
-It is one of Monaco’s best-known national specialties, traditionally served as a snack or appetizer.
+Barbajuan is a crisp fried pastry filled with Swiss chard, ricotta and herbs.
+It is one of Monaco’s signature snacks, especially linked to national celebrations.

 Official public transport app